osrf/TSC-RMW-Reports/README.md

 ## 3.1 Test scenario

-To test the performance and behavior in a real world scenario we tested the communication over WiFi.
+To test the performance and behavior in a real world scenario we tested the communication over a home WiFi router.
-For the test two laptops were used which were connected to a 2.4 GHz network provided by an ASUS RT-AC86U.
+For this test two laptops were used which were connected to a 2.4 GHz network provided by an ASUS RT-AC86U home router.
-The goal was to push the transmitted bandwidth to the limit and observe the performance and behavior of the RMW implementation since this was a common pain point reported by users.
+The goal was to push the transmitted bandwidth to the limit and observe the performance and behavior of the RMW implementations since this was a common pain point reported by users.

 A single topic with **Array60k** messages was used with the following QoS